Surajv311/mDumpSWE/SQL-Functions/README.md

 - `TRUNCATE TABLE table_name;`
 - `CREATE VIEW view_name AS SELECT column1, column2.....
 FROM table_name WHERE [condition];`
 - `ALTER TABLE table_name [ADD|DROP|MODIFY] column_name [data_ype];`
-  - `ALTER TABLE table_name RENAME TO new_table_name;`
+  - Other eg: ALTER TABLE table_name RENAME TO new_table_name;
-  - You can also alter table to add keys, constraints, etc.
+  - You can also alter table to add primary keys, constraints, etc.
 - `SELECT COALESCE(NULL, NULL, 'Hi', NULL, 'go') from table;`
   - The COALESCE() function returns the first non-null value in a list.
 - `CREATE DATABASE database_name;`